Kerui0101/MCA-2023/README.md

 # Week 3
  This week's content is to export last week's MuseScore file to a MusicXML file, and then convert it into an MEI file.

-- Download the MusicXML File [here](https://github.com/Kerui0101/MCA-2023/raw/master/data/Week%202.mxl)
+- Download the MusicXML File: [here](https://github.com/Kerui0101/MCA-2023/raw/master/data/Week%202.mxl)
+- Download the Mei File :[here]